-A bounce is either a returned email or a direct response when sending email during the SMTP/ESMTP conversation with some text and a numerical code which explains why the sender’s email could not be delivered to the recipient.
+A bounce is either a returned email or a direct response when sending email which explains why the sender’s email could not be delivered to the recipient.

-When bounces are received, they go through what’s typically known as a bounce processing engine which consists of rules which determine what the bounce category is, what the type is and what description it matches.
-Please see the Bounce Classification table below.
+When bounces are received, they go through a bounce processing engine which consists of rules which determine what the bounce category is, what the type is and which description it matches.

-Soft – Emails that have been temporarily rejected and bounce due to various reasons, generally on the recipient server side.
-These are safe to resend where they might get delivered on the next try and the email address does not get added to the suppression list.
-An example being the mailbox is full.
+Soft – Emails that have been temporarily rejected and bounce for various reasons, generally on the recipient server side.

-Blocked – Emails that were refused because it was determined that the content is spammy, the IP has a poor reputation or a myriad of other filter verdicts.
-These are rejected at the server level and never reach the intended recipient.
-An example being the IP is on X blacklist.
+Blocked – Emails that were refused because it was determined that the content is spammy, the IP has a poor reputation or a number of other filter verdicts.
+These emails are rejected at the server level and never reach the intended recipient.

 Bounce Classification Table